kokoido/password-manager/README.md

 # Password Manager

 Look, we both know you're using the same password everywhere.
-No judgment—but let's change that.
+No judgment but let's change that.

 ## About

-This is a simple command-line password manager I built for fun and learning.
+This is a simple commandline password manager I built for fun and learning.
 It generates secure passwords and stores them locally so you don't have to remember everything.

 It does the basics: creates random passwords, generates passphrases, saves them, and lets you view them later.
 Nothing fancy, just something that works.